-Whether historical fact or not, it is often claimed that Vlad the Impaler was held prisoner here by John Hunyadi for an indeterminate length of time.
+Whether historical fact or not, it is often claimed that John Hunyadi held Vlad the Impaler prisoner here for an indeterminate length of time.
 For those looking to see all the sights relating to this fascinating historical figure, Corvin Castle is a worthy inclusion.

 Exploring Corvin Castle